litheshpa80/Game/README.md

-This is the game which is crated using python, You can look at it if your interested.
+This is the game which is created using python, You can look at it if your interested.